-- If you are concerned your child may have Covid-19, call your school for advice.
-Ask for resources to continue learning at home if needed. - Ask family members or neighbors for assistance if you need help. - Try to schedule non-Covid-19 medical appointments and extended trips when school is not in session. - If your child seems anxious about preschool or kindergarten, talk to the program director, teacher, your doctor or other parents for advice.
+- If you are concerned your child may have a contagious illness, call your school or health care provider for advice.
+Ask for resources to continue learning at home if needed. - Ask family members or neighbors for assistance if you need help. - Try to schedule non-urgent medical appointments and extended trips when school is not in session. - If your child seems anxious about going to preschool, talk to the program director, teacher, your doctor or other parents for advice.
+Make sure the program is a good fit for your child.